-In all from the mosque to Merdeka Square, with stops at the other four buildings I spent a good few hours exploring but you could spend as much, or as little, time as you like in this area.
+From the mosque to Merdeka Square including stops at the other four buildings, I spent a good few hours exploring – but you could spend as much, or as little, time as you like in this area.

 Lunchtime – Suria Sabah shopping mall

 I found a TGI Friday’s in the mall, which after months living in Asia was a nice treat to have some BBQ ribs!
 But if you are in KL for a holiday personally I always want to make the most of the local cuisine.
-These cheaper eateries are often a seperate place from the more expensive chain places so have a wander around.
+These cheaper eateries are often a seperate place (a top or basement floor) from the more expensive chain places so have a wander around.

 Afternoon – Batu caves